CopelandMIT/labx_master/central_server_code/README.md

 **Notes:**

-• Replace piwith your Raspberry Pi’s username.
+• Replace pi with your Raspberry Pi’s username.

-• Replace 192.168.YYY.XXXwith the IP address of your Raspberry Pi.
+• Replace 192.168.YYY.XXX with the IP address of your Raspberry Pi.

-• You will be prompted for theRaspberry Pi user’s password once.
+• You will be prompted for the Raspberry Pi user’s password once.

 **Manual Method**